9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 • Websites That Work: Converting Web Visitors Into Customers

-These class names work because they’re clear and include keywords that search engines can find.
-Some also include extra details about format or cost.
+These class names work because they're easy to understand and include keywords that search engines can find.
+Some even include useful details about format or cost.

 Of course, if you can be clear and clever, that’s even better.
 One CourseStorm customer put this idea into action for her “Learn to Crochet” class.
-Last year, the class was canceled due to lack of registrations.
+One year, the class was canceled due to lack of registrations.
 Instead of overhauling the class, she changed the name.
-This year, she quickly filled the class “Too Legit to Knit: Crochet Instead.”
+“Too Legit to Knit: Crochet Instead” quickly filled.

 Pro Tip: If you run the same class every season, keep the name the same in each version of the catalog.
 (Unless you’re hoping to revitalize a lagging class!)
 This helps students recognize classes they've already taken and spot new ones on their preferred topics.